 Manny Maroquin Answers The Most Commonly Asked Questions About Mixing In Headphones

+Manny Marroquin Answers The Most Commonly Asked Questions About Mixing In Headphones

 And these records have some serious credit to them.
 He's mixed songs for Kendrick Lamar, Post Malone, and many other top-level artists.